-At beginning of new school year Homework can become an issue with change of teachers, pupils moving up a class etc. All pupils from Infants – Sixth Class have a Homework Diary into which each night’s homework is written.
+At the beginning of a new school year Homework can become an issue with change of teachers, pupils moving up a class etc. All pupils from Infants – Sixth Class have a Homework Diary into which each night’s homework is written.
 No homework is given at weekends.
 Pupils working consistently should normally complete all homework within the following time allocations:

 Infants – about 15 minutes